gagle/node-relay-race/README.md

 Take a look to the examples to see how you could modularize the booting.

+You could also perform queries to the database in serial and use their result in any order.
+For example, you need to execute 3 queries.
+The seconds depends on the first and the third depends on the first and the second.
+They need to be executed in serial but the third needs the result of the first.

-In fact, it can be used to simplify this:
+It can be used to simplify this:

 ```javascript
 var obj = {};